architech-boards/embedded-vision-st/source/qs.rst

 .. note::

-  In order to get the software it is necessary have an account on my.st.com website.
+  In order to get the software it is necessary to have an account on my.st.com website.
 You can create it `here <http://www.st.com/content/st_com/en/user-registration.html?referrer=https://my.st.com/content/my_st_com/en/products/embedded-software/development-tool-software/stsw-link009.license%3d1473754475284.html>`_

 2. Extract and install the driver launching **dpinst_amd64.exe** if you have Windows 64-bit or **dpinst_x86.exe** if your Windows is 32-bit.
 If you don't know it just go in **Control Panel -> System** to check the version or if you have Windows 10 go to **Settings -> System -> About**.